HydroOSS/HydroDocs/docs/index.md

 Welcome to Hydro's documentation!
 We have two sections: one for people using the bot, and one for developers.

-If you're simply looking for how to use the bot or want to find extra commands, see [the bot section](bot).
+If you're simply looking for how to use the bot or want to find extra commands, see the [bot section](bot).
+See the [API section](api) for development.